 The only other waterfalls in the world that can compete with Iguazu would be the hugely famous Niagra Falls in the United States and Victoria Falls in Southern Africa.
 But at 50m high, even Niagra comes in a third shorter than Iguazu, which gives you some comparison.
 And due to spanning across 275 separate falls, Iguazu comes in wider than Victoria.
 However, at 100m in height, Victoria Falls does win the prize for tallest.

-Due to travelling extensively across South America, we were lucky enough to visit the falls from the Argentinean and Brazilian side of the border.
+Due to travelling extensively across South America, we were lucky enough to visit the falls during our trip to Argentina and the Brazilian side of the border.
 We chose to enter Brazil from Argentina at the Iguazu border crossing so we could access as much of the falls as we possibly could.
 It may have been our only opportunity to visit this area so we wanted to make the most of it!

 But not all travellers have the same opportunity to visit the falls from both sides.
 We met plenty of people that had to make a choice due to time constraints, budget or planned routes they were committed to taking.

 Argentina Vs Brazil – Which Side is Better?

 If you’re having the Iguazu Falls Argentina vs Brazil debate, let us tell you that both sides are great, but we do have our favourite.
 If you have the time and budget to see both then please do, as they offer different experiences and views of the falls.
 But if you have to choose to view the falls from only one side of the border, then we hope the rest of this post helps.

 How the Iguazu Falls are Split Between Brazil and Argentina